 Designers love it because an all white background can be integrated into any layout.

-You can also switch a white background for another colour or background image.
+You can also switch a white background for another color or background image.

 Amazon has staunch requirements for having photos with a blank white background.
 So do many other online sales platforms.